What specific federally-funded benefits are available to me?

 Torture Treatment Program – HHS-funded social, legal, health, and psychological services for victims of torture.
 Here you can find survivor resources.

 State Children’s Health Insurance Program (SCHIP) – SCHIP (also called CHIP) is a public health insurance program available to low-income, uninsured children under 18 years of age who do not qualify for Medicaid.
 Because state agencies administer the program, you will need to contact your state’s local social services agency for more information.
-Note: There is a five-year waiting period after receiving “qualified” immigration status before T-Visa recipients can access SCHIP.1
+Note: There is a five-year waiting period after receiving T visa status before trafficking victims can access SCHIP.1

 Medicaid – Medicaid is a government-funded health insurance program for people with low income and limited resources.
 Because state agencies administer the program, you will need to contact your state’s local social services agency for more information.
-Note: There is a five-year waiting period after receiving “qualified” immigration status before T-Visa recipients can access Medicaid.1
+Note: There is a five-year waiting period after receiving T visa status before trafficking victims can access Medicaid.1

 3. Social Services